-RIDDOR also applies to visitors involved in a workplace accident, if they are taken from the scene to hospital, and if lack of controls or defects led to the injury.
+RIDDOR also applies to visitors involved in a workplace accident, if they are taken from the scene to the hospital, and if a lack of controls or defects led to the injury.

-Accident books also require you keep each completed form separately.
+Accident books also require you to keep each completed form separately.
 They contain personal details, like phone numbers, home addresses and age.
-If you kept al reports together, the next person to fill in a form will have access to this sensitive information.
-Keeping each form separately helps you minimise the risk of breaching any GDPR regulations.
+If you keep all reports together, the next person to fill in a form will have access to this sensitive information.
+Keeping each form separate helps you minimise the risk of breaching any GDPR regulations.

 Investigating the accident immediately after recording it, could help you prevent further complications.
 You can make a real difference as to whether it turns into a bigger problem for you or not.
 Dealing with the hazards and putting systems in place to avoid further incidents could spare you costly civil court claims.

 Firstly, there isn’t an HSE accident investigation form template.
 In this respect, you can use your own, and ask Croner for health & safety consultancy.